-But ruling his kingdom did not quench his greed and he soon wanted more kingdoms.
-When Indra, king of the gods, divined the king’s intent he decided to teach him a lesson.
+But ruling his kingdom did not quench the new king’s greed and he craved more.
+When Indra, king of the gods, divined the king’s intent, he wanted to teach him a lesson.
 He took the form of a young brahmin and went to talk with the king.
-He said he could guarantee victory over three prosperous, powerful cities if the king began his conquest right away.
-The king agreed to his plan, but, having been put under a spell by Indra, he did not ask the young brahmin any details such as where he came from, how he would accomplish this, or what he wanted in return.
-Right after the meeting, Indra returned to heaven and the king, ready for war, sent some men go find the young man.
-The king’s men, of course, did not find him and this made the king depressed.
-Soon he had a high fever and bloody diarrhea and his personal physicians could not cure him.
+Indra said he could guarantee victory over three prosperous, powerful cities if the king began his conquest right away.
+The king agreed to his plan, but, having been put under a spell by Indra, he did not ask the young brahmin any details such as where he came from, how he would accomplish this, or what he wanted in exchange.
+After the meeting, Indra returned to heaven, and the king, ready for war, sent some men to get the young man.
+The king’s men, of course, could not find him, and this made the king depressed.
+Soon he had a high fever and bloody diarrhea, and his personal doctors could not cure him.

-When the Bodhisatta, who had just recently completed his studies, heard about the king, he went to the palace offering a cure.
-The king’s own physicians were the most renowned around, and at first he refused to see the Bodhisatta, but when told he was offering his assistance for free, the king let him in.
+When the Bodhisatta, who had recently completed his studies, heard about the king, he went to the palace offering a cure.
+The king’s doctors were the most renowned around, and at first the king refused to see the Bodhisatta.
+But when told he was offering his assistance for free, the king let him in.
 After showing respect to the king, the Bodhisatta asked him what had caused his sickness.
-This angered the king who demanded the Bodhisatta mind his own business and just give him medicine.
-But the Bodhisatta explained he must know the circumstances in order to make the appropriate remedy.
+This question angered the king, who demanded the Bodhisatta mind his own business and just give him medicine.
+But the Bodhisatta explained that he must know the circumstances to choose the right remedy.
 So the king described his encounter with the young brahmin and said his disease arose from his greed.
-The Bodhisatta did not offer a medicine, rather he explained that desire is a trap because cravings can never really be satisfied.
+The Bodhisatta did not offer a medicine; rather he explained that desire is a trap because cravings can never really be satisfied.
 “Be content with having wisdom,” he said, “and you will not be burnt from desires within.
 You win happiness every time you let a craving go.”
 And when the Bodhisatta was done preaching, the king was healed and full of joy.
-He heaped praise on the Bodhisatta and offered a thousand coins, but he declined a payment.
-He encouraged the king to be righteous from this point on and then he flew through the sky to the Himalayas and became an ascetic.
+He heaped praise on the Bodhisatta and offered a thousand coins, but the Bodhisatta declined payment.
+He encouraged the king to be righteous from this point on, then he flew to the Himalayas and became an ascetic.

 In the Lifetime of the Buddha

 The greedy king was an earlier birth of a brahmin who began felling trees on a riverbank so he could cultivate the land.
-That morning the Buddha divined that the brahmin was destined to have a spiritual breakthrough, so while collecting alms he went out of his way to chat with him.
-And he returned to talk again at each step of the process, clearing the roots, plowing, planting, etc. The brahmin figured the Buddha came by so often because he wanted some of the corn after it was harvested, and he promised to give some.
-The night before the brahmin was going pick his corn, a heavy rain flooded the river and it swept away the entire crop.
-The brahmin was devastated and lied in bed crying.
+That same morning, the Buddha divined that the brahmin was destined for a spiritual breakthrough, so while collecting alms, he went out of his way to chat with him.
+And the Buddha returned to talk again at each step of the growing process: clearing the roots, plowing, planting, and so on.
+The brahmin figured the Buddha came by so often because he wanted some of the grain after it was harvested, and he promised to give him some.
+The night before the brahmin was going to harvest his field, heavy rain flooded the river and swept away the entire crop.
+The brahmin was devastated and lay in bed crying.

-The next day the Buddha went to comfort the brahmin.
-He explained there’s no reason to grieve for what is lost because nothing can change the past.
+The next day, the Buddha went to comfort the brahmin.
+He explained that there’s no reason to grieve for what is lost because nothing can change the past.
 After hearing this lesson, the brahmin reached a new level of understanding.

-Back at the monastery, the Buddha heard some disciples talking about what he had just done and he told them this story so they knew he had also cured the man’s grief in the past.
+Back at the monastery, the Buddha heard some of his disciples talking about what he had just done, and he told them this story so they knew that he had also cured the man’s grief in the past.